byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 ## Native UDF

-Kolo-lang supports users to write UDF functions using Java /Scala.
-One of the great advantages of Kolo-lang is that you can write as you need.
+Byzer-lang supports users to write UDF functions using Java /Scala.
+One of the great advantages of Byzer-lang is that you can write as you need.

 ```ruby
 register ScriptUDF.`` as arrayLast where lang="scala"and code='''def apply(a:Seq[String])={      a.last}'''and udfType="udf";select arrayLast(array("a","b")) as lastChar as output;